janbodnar/Java-Advanced/mockito/README.md

 **Mocking**

 Mocking is a replica or imitation of something.
 Mocking is used in unit testing.
-Mock objects are simulated objects that mimic the behavior of real objects in controlled ways A tested object may have dependencies on other complex objects.
+Mock objects are simulated objects that mimic the behavior of real objects in controlled ways.
+A tested object may have dependencies on other complex objects.
 To isolate the behavior of the object we want to test we replace the other objects by mocks that simulate the behavior of the real objects.
-So in simple words, mocking is creating objects that simulate the behavior of real objects.
+Mock objects never call real methods.
+Simply put, mocking is creating objects that simulate the behavior of real objects.

 **Stub**